 I arrived in Meadow, Texas and pulled into Buena Suerte Vineyards late Wednesday evening.
 Owner’s Bill and Gail Day are such generous hosts, and it is always a pleasure to be able to bunk up at the vineyard house with them.
 Due to my late arrival, Bill showed me to my quarters, the comfy couch, and we said goodnight soon after.

-Thursday morning arrived, and I excitedly met Jeff at McPherson Cellars for a tasting and private tour with Spencer Igo, assistant winemaker.
-Spencer is always a joy to hang around, as his passion for Texas wine is palpable.
+Thursday morning arrived, and I excitedly met Jeff at McPherson Cellars for a tasting and private tour with Spenser Igo, assistant winemaker.
+Spenser is always a joy to hang around, as his passion for Texas wine is palpable.
 We tasted through their regular tasting menu, then he started pulling out some jewels like the 2015 Sangiovese, 2015 Old Vines Chenin Blanc, and the 2015 Doc’s Tribute Red.
-After tasting some great wines, Spencer showed us around the winery and updated us on some new stuff happening at the winery.
+After tasting some great wines, Spenser showed us around the winery and updated us on some new stuff happening at the winery.
 Aside from the array of distribution wines commonly found in stores across Texas, there are some really cool small batch wines mixed in their portfolio that tantalize the senses.
 McPherson Cellars is known for well made, drinkable wines, and our visit helped to solidify that thought even further.

-After parting ways with Spencer, Jeff and I headed up to Pheasant Ridge Winery, where founder/winemaker Bobby Cox was waiting to offer us a private tasting.
+After parting ways with Spenser, Jeff and I headed up to Pheasant Ridge Winery, where founder/winemaker Bobby Cox was waiting to offer us a private tasting.
 I was really looking forward to checking out the winery because of the historical significance of the place.
 We took a seat in the brisk tasting room, and began our tasting journey through some really fantastic wines.

 We were able to taste the 2006 Chardonnay, 2003 Reserve Cabernet Sauvignon, 2003 Pinot Noir, as well as the much anticipated 2015 Old Vines Chenin Blanc.
 All the wines were wonderful, and the old Pinot Noir shows Texas’ ability to produce age-worthy wines.
 Bobby openly chatted with us about the early days of Texas wine, and of course the challenges and excitement of growing grapes in Texas.
 Bobby Cox is one of the early pioneers of the Texas Wine Industry, whose contributions date back to 1973.
 He and his wife Jennifer opened Pheasant Ridge Winery several years later, and he has been doing his thing ever since.
 Bobby grows and makes wine at Pheasant Ridge, as well as assisting other growers with his vineyard consulting.